b1592/hyde/hoofdstuk2.md

 Jullie gaan een _algoritme_ schrijven.
 Dat is een set instructies die tot een duidelijke conclusie leiden: is het gegeven getal een priemgetal, ja of nee?

-In dit hoofdstuk behandelen we:

-* This will become a table of contents (this text will be scraped).
-{:toc}

 ## Bestanden

     Hoofdstuk2.url - deze beschrijving